-Disclosure: This post contains affiliate links.
+Disclosure: Some of the following are affiliate links.
 If you decide to purchase any of these awesome resources, I earn a small commission at no additional cost to you.
-I only recommend things I truly use and value.
-If you use a link, thank you for your support!
-If not, that’s completely okay.
+I only recommend things I truly value.

-I love the way the Passion Planner walks you through your 3 year plan.
-Don’t worry!
-It’s not overwhelming.
-The planner makes you think about what you truly want (your passion!) and helps you break it down into actionable steps.
-It’s a traditional calendar combined with reflective questions.
+This planner is heaven sent!
+Ready to tackle your 3-year plan in the least overwhelming way possible?
+The Passion Planner helps you break down the steps it takes to pursue your dreams through actionable steps.
+It’s a traditional calendar combined with reflective questions and mind maps.
 You can get a dated or undated design.
-If you’re getting it as a gift, throw in some highlighters, washi tape, and colorful pens to boot.
+If you’re getting it as a gift, throw in some clear tip highlighters, washi tape, and colorful pens to boot.

 Rather than a traditional calendar planner, the Productivity Planner tracks your daily priorities.
 Organization is the key to combatting stress and making sure fear doesn’t render you immobile.
 It’s undated too, so you aren’t restricted by a calendar and the fear of not using it before the dates run out.